Repetitive transcranial magnetic stimulation policy

 What is rTMS?

-What can the Agent pay for in relation to rTMS?
+What can the Agent pay for?

 rTMS occurs as an outpatient treatment

-- the patient has a diagnosis of a depressive disorder and the patient has not responded to, or been unable to tolerate, adequate trials of at least two antidepressant medications or cannot tolerate antidepressant medications due to side effects
+the injured worker has a diagnosis of major depressive disorder (MDD) and has not responded to, or has been unable to tolerate (due to side effects), adequate trials of at least two different classes of antidepressant medications

-- it is safe, effective and clinically justified
+the rationale is safe, effective and clinically justified

 Who can request rTMS?